disobliged/team-7/agendas/mar17.md

 ## Alpha and Beta Diversity (Gina)

 ### Notes
-- Gave Gina phyloseq object to do alpha and beta analyses
+- Gave Gina phyloseq object to do alpha and beta analyses, due to QIIME2 issues
+- Possible change in rarefaction

 ## Core Microbiome (Sam)
 - Under plots

 ### Notes
 - Fix figure for publication, add only 1 count, adjust limits
+- Remove titles on figures
+- Create a colour pallette, don't use base R colours
+- Make sure text is big enough

 ## Manuscript Roles